kashif-nawaz/MPLS-Auto-BW-Junos/README.md

 * New path could not necessarily the shortest path but a path which would allow required bandwidth to pass through it.

 ## Conclusion
-The Shortest possible duration for auto-bw adjustment is 150 seconds (half of minimum adjust-interval value i.e 300 seconds) but traffic congestion could happen in those 150 seconds and to handle such scenarios Class of Service is required to be configured across backbone network.
+The Shortest possible duration for auto-bw adjustment is 150 seconds (half of minimum adjust-interval value i.e 300 seconds) but traffic congestion could happen during 150 seconds and to handle such scenarios Class of Service is required to be configured across backbone network.
 I have covered Class of service design principals across backbone network in separate writeup (https://github.com/kashif-nawaz/MPLS-Backbone-Class-Of-Service-Design-Principles).